ScottMcGready/the-conference-bible/README.md

 * [Post conference](post_conference.md)
 * [Common mistakes, general knowledge, and tips](tips_and_tricks.md)

 ## Contributing

-Contributing is very welcome.
+Contributing to this document is very welcome.
 Please submit a new pull request with your changes.

 ## Used by

-If you've found the guide useful, or have used it to help run your conference, please reach out.
+If you've found the guide useful, or have used it (or any advice I or the other contributors have given in the past) to help run your conference, please reach out and we'll happily add your conference here.